yandex/yatagan/README.md

 Though it might be useful for others.

 All core Dagger API is supported with little changes.
+Starting with 2.0, it also offers an experimental Dagger compatibility mode for gradual migration.
 Yet dagger-android, Hilt and a couple of less popular features are not supported.
 See comparative [API reference](#yatagan-vs-dagger-api-reference) for full info.